bekk/bekk-christmas/post/ux/design-and-emotions.md

 <p>&nbsp;</p>

-Lars presentation was much more exciting than this article, and if you are interested in the topic, I urge you to visit the webpage for their coming book: https://designogpsykologi.no
+Lars presentation was much more exciting than this article, and if you are interested in the topic, I urge you to visit the webpage for the coming book about design and psycology that he is writing togheter with deisgner, Erling Hamsø:  https://designogpsykologi.no